 That's absolutely fine.
 Because something always comes out one way or the other.
-So I just thought it would be interesting for us to play together a little bit around this subject, because just last week, I had two ladies come in.
+So I just thought it would be interesting for us to play together a little bit around this subject, because, just last week.
+I had two ladies come in.
 I've been seeing so many hip patients over this whole COVID period.
-And these two ladies both have a similar age late 40s.
-Both with hip pain one with hamstring insertional pain.
-So post cheerier pain and the other one with quite compelling anterior pain.
-And one of them has to she has horses, so that obviously requires quite a lot of lifting.
-And you know, whether it's hooves or buckets, and the other one has kids and again, so they need to be able to drop and raise their centre of gravity, but they can't do it without pain.
+And these two ladies both have a similar age, late 40s.
+Both with hip pain, one with hamstring insertional pain.
+So posterior pain and the other one with quite compelling anterior pain.
+And one of them has to, she has horses, so that obviously requires guite a lot of lifting.
+And, whether it's hooves or buckets, and the other one has kids and again, so they need to be able to drop and raise their centre of gravity, but they can't do it without pain.
 So in both cases, I asked them to show me what their version would be.
-And both of them have been doing online exercise classes, whether it's general exercise, or Pilates, whatever it is, and they both showed me something look very much like the athlete without the shirt.
+And both of them have been doing online exercise classes, whether it's general exercise, or pilates, whatever it is, and they both showed me something that looked very much like the athlete without the shirt.
 So hips go straight back, balances straight back on the heels.
-And of course, for my lady with the hamstring and social pain, you know, that's, that's a terrific way to really annoy the hamstring insertion.
+And of course, for my lady with the hamstring insertional pain, that's a terrific way to really annoy the hamstring insertion.
 And then for the lady with the anterior hip pain, then everything down the front is contracting like crazy to keep her balance.
-And in both instances, what we did is we first checked that they had some that some fundamental biomechanical elements that would enable them to drop the centre of gravity, and then worked on balance point.
-And they were both very concerned about their knees moving forward, I've been told my knees must my my shins should stay vertical, and my knees mustn't move forward.
-So the thing is that we're actually developed a bit like an anglepoise lamp.
+And in both instances, what we did is we first checked that they had some fundamental biomechanical elements that would enable them to drop the centre of gravity, and then worked on balance point.
+And they were both very concerned about their knees moving forward, I've been told my knees must, my shins should stay vertical, and my knees mustn't move forward.
+So the thing is that we're actually developed a bit like an angle poise lamp.
 No, everything has to go in a zigzag.
 And if everything is going backwards, you can't actually go up and down.
-And this sort of, kind of relieve you of that for a minute, let's just focus on where is the weight underneath your feet.
+And this sort of, I'm going to relieve you of that for a minute, let's just focus on, where is the weight underneath your feet.
 It's in my heels.
-What would happen if you actually just focused on the whole foot, and over the, the whole session was just this, that by the end of each session, both ladies were going all the way down and all the way back up again, saying, well, this doesn't hurt.
-And then one of them's that, oh, I can really feel my glutes working here.
-Well, I've not mentioned her bleeds.
+What would happen if you actually just focused on the whole foot, and the whole session was just this, that by the end of each session, both ladies were going all the way down and all the way back up again, saying, well, this doesn't hurt.
+And then one of them said, oh, I can really feel my glutes working here.
+Well, I've not mentioned her glutes.
 But because she's now using her body appropriately, she's now actually finding that they are now coming to the party.
-And in both cases, they said, Why doesn't anyone teach us this?
+And in both cases, they said, why doesn't anyone teach us this?
 Because this, we don't, we're not in pain anymore.
 And so I want to just go through a little short aspect of this with you.
-So what I might do is just come out of SlideShare for a minute.
+So what I might do is just come out of the SlideShare for a minute.

-While you're doing that, why did you say to these patients, what will happen if you do this rather than say, do this and then you'll see the difference?
-Great question.
+Joanne, while you're doing that, why did you say to these patients, what will happen if you do this rather than say, do this and then you'll see the difference?

+Joanne Elphinston Great question.